open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 Allocator automatically scrapes metrics from the OTel Collector as well.

-We can take a deeper look into `serviceMonitor/opentelemetry/sm-example/0`, to see what metrics are getting picked up by running `curl` against the value of the `_link` output above:
+We can take a deeper look into `serviceMonitor/opentelemetry/sm-example/0`, to see what scrape targets are getting picked up by running `curl` against the value of the `_link` output above:

 ```shell